tpires/docker-sonar/README.md

 	`docker run -i -t -d -p 3306:3306 -name smysql tpires/sonar-mysql`

+	### Default user and password

+	Default user and password for mysql is sonar:123qwe.

 2. Now you need to run the server and link it with the database.
 That link will be named "db".

 	`docker run -i -t -d -p 9000:9000 -link smysql:db tpires/sonar-server`